Tenant Buyouts ("Cash for Keys")

 Landlords often use high-pressure tactics or intimidation to push tenants into accepting buyout offers, which can lead to claims of harassment or retaliation.
 That alone could be grounds for a lawsuit.

 For instance, if the landlord frequently called or texted you to convince you to accept a buyout, each incident could constitute harassment under California Civil Code section 1940.2.
 This law carries penalties of up to $2,000 per incident.
-(Additionally, many local rent ordinances include anti-harassment protections that increase the potential penalties.)
+(Additionally, many local rent ordinances include anti-harassment protections for the same or similar conduct, which increases the potential penalties.)

 A Lot of Landlords Commit Fraud During the Buyout Process